 In addition, the tax credits associated with the transaction are contingent on the Center maintaining compliance with applicable provisions of section 42 of the IRC.
 Failure to maintain compliance could result in recapture of previously claimed tax credits, including interest and penalties.
-As of December 31, 2023, no such events have occurred.
+As of December 31, 2024, no such events have occurred.

-The seven-year compliance period for the NMTC financing will end in August 2024, at which time Capital One, N.A. may exit the transaction through the exercise of a call/put agreement which it has entered into with the Center.
-Under the agreement, Capital One, N.A. may "put" its interest in COCRF Investor 98, LLC to the Center for a purchase price of \$1,000.
-In the event that Capital One, N.A. has not exercised this put option, the Center has 180 days to exercise its call option to purchase Capital One, N.A.'s entire interest in COCRF Investor 98, LLC for a purchase price equal to the appraised value of Capital One, N.A.'s interest.
+The seven-year compliance period for the NMTC financing ended in August 2024, at which time Capital One, N.A. exited the transaction through the exercise of a call/put agreement which it entered into with the Center.
+Under the agreement, Capital One, N.A. "put" its interest in COCRF Investor 98, LLC to the Center for a purchase price of \$1,000.
+In the event that Capital One, N.A. did not exercise this put option, the Center had 180 days to exercise its call option to purchase Capital One, N.A.'s entire interest in COCRF Investor 98, LLC for a purchase price equal to the appraised value of Capital One, N.A.'s interest.
 To exercise the call option, the Center must be current on all payments under the four notes payable.
-The Center will realize its savings from the NMTC transactions through the exercise of this put or call option, at which time it will control COCRF Investor 98, LLC and can effectively forgive the remaining QLICI loans.
-No amounts have been recorded in the accompanying financial statements related to these put and call options.
+The Center would realize its savings from the NMTC transactions through the exercise of this put or call option.
+The Center exercised its call option in August 2024, at which time it controlled COCRF Investor 98, LLC and effectively forgive the remaining QLICI loans.
+No amounts were recorded in the accompanying financial statements in prior years related to these put and call options.
+In 2024, the property acquired and constructed with the NMTC funding was transferred from the Center to the Foundation.
+In 2024, the gain on NMTC dissolution is \$7,050,000 and the assets transferred to the Foundation were \$7,256,469.
+NMTC notes payable were reduced to \$0 as of December 31, 2024.